Home Car Shopping How to Exchange Funds in Private Car Sales

 Quick Tips on Exchange Funds in Private Car Sales

-- Cash is easy and quick, but exchanging bundles of bills with strangers can be risky.
+• Cash is easy and quick, but exchanging bundles of bills with strangers can be risky.

-- Checks aren’t foolproof; even certified and cashier’s checks can be counterfeit.
+• Checks aren’t foolproof; even certified and cashier’s checks can be counterfeit.

-- A full-service platform like Autotrader’s Private Seller Exchange is a third party providing many benefits, including guaranteeing the integrity of the money transfer.
+• A full-service platform like Autotrader’s Private Seller Exchange is a third party providing many benefits, including guaranteeing the integrity of the money transfer.

 Privately selling or buying a car (peer-to-peer) can be a stressful experience, especially for first-timers.
 Even for those more experienced in the private marketplace, though, there is always a degree of uncertainty.
-Topping the list of worries is exchanging funds in peer-to-peer car sales.
+Topping the list of worries is exchanging funds in peer-to-peer (P2P) car sales.
 Without taking certain precautions, it is nothing short of a leap of faith.

 Cash

 There’s no question about it; cash is easy and quick.
-Not only does it satisfy the instant gratification of profit from selling a vehicle, it immediately puts the buyer behind the wheel.
+Not only does it satisfy the instant gratification of profit from selling a vehicle, but it also immediately puts the buyer behind the wheel.
 It also ensures privacy because no other person or entity is involved.
 However, exchanging cash between relative strangers poses a degree of risk.

 Major Advantage: Speed.